The Light in the Forest (film): Production

-The movie was based on a novel by Conrad Richter that was published in 1953.
+The film was based on a novel by Conrad Richter that was published in 1953.
 A sequel, A Country of Strangers, was published in 1966.

 Disney bought the film rights in June 1953 but announced that it would not make the film until 1957.

-In October 1955, the film was in "preparation."
+In October 1955, the film was in "preparation".
 In March 1956, Fess Parker, who had played Davy Crockett for Disney, was announced as the film's star, and a search was begun for the male lead.
-Filming was to begin in July, but it was delayed.
+Filming was to begin in July, but was delayed.

-In May 1957, Disney announced that the lead role would be played by James MacArthur, the son of Helen Hayes and Charles MacArthur, who had recently appeared in The Young Stranger.
+By May 1957, the lead role was given to James MacArthur, the son of Helen Hayes and Charles MacArthur, who had recently appeared in The Young Stranger.
 MacArthur was under a five-year contract with RKO and was a college student at Harvard University, so he made the film during his summer vacation.
 He signed a three-picture deal with Disney when he was cast.

 Filming began in July 1957 and took place in California and Lookout Valley (Chattanooga), Tennessee.

 The film's screenplay expands the role of Del Hardy, portrayed by Parker, who remains with the Butler family much longer than he does in the novel.
-True Son’s blood brother Gordon does not appear in the film.
-The character of Shenandoe, Uncle Wilse’s indentured servant, was added as a love interest for True Son.
+True Son's blood brother Gordon does not appear in the film.
+The character of Shenandoe, Uncle Wilse's indentured servant, was added as a love interest for True Son.
 In the film, the antagonism between True Son and Wilse culminates in a fistfight rather than in Wilse's scalping, as in the book.
 While the novel ends on a note of uncertainty, with True Son alone on a remote road and unsure where his future lies, the film has him return to his family, to Shenandoe and, presumably, to life on a plot of wild land that his father has had deeded to him.

 The film's title song was written by Lawrence Edward Watkin, Paul J. Smith and Hazel "Gil" George.